csplib/csplib/Problems/prob089/specification.md

 - **Time Slot Identifier Domain**: Describes the available time slots of all resource calendars.
 Each slot is uniquely encoded by an identifier based on its start time and date.
 A time slot domain corresponding a resource calendar can be seen as 2D matrix as shown below.
 The columns represent scheduling days (dates) and the rows model time slots (in our example 32 slots per day).
 Slot identifiers help to cope with tracking resource availability and extracting time and day (and date) information.
 For example, slot identifier 33 corresponds to the second scheduling day (or date) $\lfloor \frac{33}{32} \rfloor$  = 1 (second calendar date) mod 7 = 1 (Tu).
 The time slot corresponds to the slot identifer 33 is $33 \quad mod \quad 32 = 1$ (time slot index) corresponding to the slot starting at 08:15.
 From all resource calendars, a globla shared calendar representing the calendar of the medical facility can be built to reflect the structure of the scheduling horizon within the medical facility.
 Note that each resource has a local calendar, which maps to the shared global calendar used for synchronization.

-In the modeling, we make use of slot identifiers and column/row indcies to express various time/date-related constraints.
+In the modeling, we make use of slot identifiers and column/row indices to express various time/date-related constraints.

 ![Time slot matrix encoding a resource calendar](assets/timeSltMatrix.png)
 ---